Skip to main content

 Increase ventilation with outside air.

 Generally, the more that indoor and outside air exchanges, the cleaner it is.
-This exchange lowers the risk of transmitting COVID-19.
+This exchange lowers the risk of transmitting airborne viruses.

-• Open windows or doors at opposite sides of the home, and keep interior doors open as long as weather allows to promote cross-ventilation.
+• Opening windows or doors at opposite sides of the home, and keeping interior doors open as long as the weather allows to promote cross-ventilation.

-• Operate a window air conditioner fan that has an outdoor air intake vent.
+• Operating a window air conditioner fan with an outdoor air intake vent.

-• Open the outside air intake of your heating, ventilation and air conditioning system.
+• Opening the outside air intake of your heating, ventilation and air conditioning system.

-• Use indoor fans to circulate air in the home.
+• Using indoor fans to circulate air in the home.

 Use HEPA filters.

-Air filters that remove small particles, such as high-efficiency particulate air (HEPA) filters, are effective in removing contaminants from the air.
-The most common household appliances to use HEPA filers are portable air purifiers; vacuum cleaners; and heating, ventilation and air conditioning systems, such as your furnace.
+While keeping windows open is one way to promote cleaner air, people who have a lung disease, such as asthma, or are prone to seasonal allergies, may need to keep windows closed to prevent particles that could trigger their symptoms from entering their home.
+Using air filters that remove small particles, such as high-efficiency particulate air, or HEPA, filters, decrease contaminants in the air.
+The most common household appliances that use HEPA filters are portable air purifiers; vacuum cleaners; and heating, ventilation and air conditioning systems, such as furnaces.

 Appliances that use HEPA filters only work when they are on, so you may need to run the fan on your furnace continuously or for longer periods of time.
-Don't forget that filters need to be cleaned or replaced regularly to work effectively, according to the manufacturer's instructions.
+Remember that these filters need to be cleaned or replaced regularly to work effectively.
+Check the manufacturer's instructions.

 Use an air purifier.